F-Naddaf/Side-Projects/01-Expense-tracker/README.md

 ## 1. Description

 This app help you tracking your expanses.</br>

 1- To whom you are going to pay.</br>
-2- When you have to pay.</br>
+2- The date of payment.</br>
-3- How much you have to pay.</br>
+3- The amount you have to pay.</br>
-4- The total amount you have to pay.
+4- Able to see the total amount.

 ## 2. Link and Preview